 2.Do you have exams?

-English: In first year there is a final exam for Shakespeare and Literatures in Time.
-Other modules in all three years are generally assessed by coursework.
+English: No exams all your modules in all three years are assessed by coursework.

 Drama: We have no written exams, however, we have assessed performances which can be timed assessments within a controlled environment.